jceneziojr/sysidentpygui/paper/paper.md

 ## Loading a model

-If the user has saved the model on their computer, they can load it and use another dataset to analyze the model fitting.
+If the user previously has saved the model on their computer through either `SysIdentPy` or `SysIdentPyGUI`, they can load it and use another dataset to analyze the model fitting.

 ![Loading a previously fitted model](../paper/images/4.png)